TheSnowGuru/PyTrader-python-mt4-mt5-trading-api-connector-drag-n-drop/README.md

 ## Linux installation:
-Here is aready docker + Wine: [here](https://hub.docker.com/r/scottyhardy/docker-wine/).
+You can run your strategies on linux through wine.
-Install metatrader through wine and run your strategies on linux.
+Here is a ready docker + Wine:   [here](https://hub.docker.com/r/scottyhardy/docker-wine/)

 ## Python MT5 EA